-159950 AP Government and Politics 5.0 Scale (Concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
+159950 AP Government and Politics 5.0 Scale AP U.S. Government and Politics provides a college-level, nonpartisan introduction to key political concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
 Students will study U.S. foundational documents, Supreme Court decisions, and other texts and visuals to gain an understanding of the relationships and interactions among political institutions, processes, and behaviors.
 They will also engage in disciplinary practices that require them to read and interpret data, make comparisons and applications, and develop evidence-based arguments.
 In addition, they will complete a political science research or applied civics project.
 This course connects to the curricular goals of the College Board's AP Government and Politics Curriculum (2020) and the AP Exam will be offered to students following the completion of the course.
 Students who score a 3 or higher on the AP Exam have the opportunity to receive college credit through College Board.
 A summer assignment and outside projects are typically required for this course.
 Enrollment in this course will be determined by various data points including, but not limited to previous standardized test scores (PSAT, SAT/ACT, EOC), teacher recommendations, and past academic performance in social studies.
 1 Credit (Grade 11 or 12) (9330)